LINC: Control panel

-The LINC control panel was used for single-stepping through programs and for program debugging.
-Execution could be stopped when the program counter matched a set of switches.
-Another function allowed execution to be stopped when a particular address was accessed.
-The single-step and the resume functions could be automatically repeated.
-The repetition rate could be varied over four orders of magnitude by means of an analog knob and a four-position decade switch, from about one step per second to about half of the full speed.
+The LINC control panel is used for single-stepping through programs and for program debugging.
+Execution can be stopped when the program counter matched a set of switches.
+Another function allows execution to be stopped when a particular address was accessed.
+The single-step and the resume functions can be automatically repeated.
+The repetition rate can be varied over four orders of magnitude by means of an analog knob and a four-position decade switch, from about one step per second to about half of the full speed.
 Running a program at one step per second and gradually accelerating it to full speed provided an extremely dramatic way to experience and appreciate the speed of the computer.